 The Trust takes compliance with this policy very seriously.
-Failure to comply puts data subjects whose personal information is being processed at risk and carries the risk of significant civil and criminal sanctions for the individual and the Trust may in some circumstances amount to a criminal offence by the individual.
+Failure to comply puts data subjects whose personal information is being processed at risk and carries the risk of significant civil and criminal sanctions for the individual and the Trust.

 Any failure to comply with any part of this policy may lead to disciplinary action under the Trust's procedures and this action may result in dismissal for gross misconduct.
-If a non-employee breaches this policy, they may have their contract terminated with immediate effect.
+If a non-employeebreaches this policy, they may have their contract terminated with immediate effect.